Weight-calibrated estimation for factor models of high-dimensional time series: Methodology

 The practical implementation requires choosing a suitable value for the tuning parameter $q$ (i.e., the number of columns in $\bQ$).
 Intuitively, if $q$ is too small, the bias increases because the $q$ leading eigenvectors of $\widehat{\bOmega}_y$ may fail to preserve the most information of common components.
 Conversely, if $q$ is too large, the variance increases due to a higher proportion of invalid eigenvectors being included.
 The bias-variance tradeoff underscores the necessity of optimally selecting $q$.
 Inspired by \cite{wang2011consistent} and \cite{fan2013tuning}, we propose a generalized Bayesian information criterion (BIC):

-where $L_k(q)=(pn)^{-1}\sum_{t=k+1}^n\|\by_t-\widehat{\bA}_k \widehat{\bH}_k^{\T}\, \widetilde{\by}_{t-k}\|^2$ is the sum of squared residuals (divided by $pn$) from the regression in \eqref{eq.rrr}, $(\widehat{\bH}_k,\widehat{\bA}_k)$ is the solution of the constrained minimization problem in \eqref{eq.minimize} using $\hat r_0,$ $\hat r_0$ is obtained by our proposed ratio-based estimator in \eqref{eq.deter_r}, and $C>0$ is some constant.
+where $L_k(q)=(pn)^{-1}\sum_{t=k+1}^n\|\by_t-\widehat{\bA}_k \widehat{\bH}_k^{\top}\, \widetilde{\by}_{t-k}\|^2$ is the sum of squared residuals (divided by $pn$) from the regression in \eqref{eq.rrr}, $(\widehat{\bH}_k,\widehat{\bA}_k)$ is the solution of the constrained minimization problem in \eqref{eq.minimize} using $\hat r_0,$ $\hat r_0$ is obtained by our proposed ratio-based estimator in \eqref{eq.deter_r}, and $C>0$ is some constant.
 Additionally, $d_k(q)=(p+q)\hat{r}_0-\hat{r}_0(\hat{r}_0+1)/2$ represents the corresponding degrees of freedom, calculated as the total number of parameters minus the number of constraints in \eqref{eq.minimize}.
 Then, the optimal value of $q$ can be determined as:

 where $q_0$ is a prespecified positive integer that does not need to be very large for computational efficiency, and $\bar{r}_0$ is obtained by \eqref{eq.deter_r} using $q_0.$ In our empirical analysis in Sections~\ref{sec.sim} and \ref{sec.real}, we set $C=0.2$ and $q_0=15,$ which consistently yield good finite-sample performance.
+We also conduct additional simulations in Section~\ref{supsubsec.sensitivity} of the supplementary material to show the robustness of our proposed calibrating weight to the choice of $q$ in improving the performance of the standard autocovariance-based method.